Spookywooky3/SpawnHeli/README.md

 * `/findmini` command that displays the bearing and distance of the minicopter

 If you have any ideas/suggestions I would love to hear them.
-Use the Plugin Support or add me on discord Spooks#1328.
+If you have any issues use the Plugin Support section.

 ## Credits